ceramicnetwork/docs/docs/reference/core-clients/did-jsonrpc.md

 ## Setup your project

-By now you should have installed DID.js and set up your account system, including authentication to perform transactions.
-When you include everything in your project it should look something like this.
-Note that exact code will vary by your setup including provider and wallet.
+You should have installed DID.js and set up your account system, including authentication to perform transactions.
+When you include everything in your project, it should look like this.
+Note that the exact code will vary by your setup, including provider and wallet.
 Consult your provider's documentation for authentication specifics.

 ```ts
 // Import DID client